Chapter 7. Immutant Messaging

 properties, subject to any overridden values passed in the

-:properties option (see above).
+option (see above).
 If the payload cannot accept

 metadata, the message properties can be converted to a convenient

-Clojure hash using immutant.messaging.core/get-properties.
+Clojure map using immutant.messaging.core/get-properties.

 Immutant features three functions for consuming messages.